Scott Morrison is all about himself and doesn’t really care about you.

-That’s why when things go wrong – whether it the bushfires or COVID – he doesn’t take charge.
-But when things go right he’s the first to take credit.
+That’s why when things go wrong – whether it is the bushfires or the COVID-19 vaccine rollout – he doesn’t take charge.
+But when things go right, he’s the first to take the credit.

 What you need to know

 Harvey Norman (and its franchisees) - $22 Million

 Harvey Norman’s profits have more than doubled during the pandemic – growing by 116% to over $462 million in the second half of 2020.
 Company Chairman Gerry Harvey has refused to pay back the $22 million dollars of taxpayer money he and his franchisees received through JobKeeper, calling it a “tiny amount of money”.